 IUCN Red List: NE - Not Evaluated or not listed

-The Neon Tetra is a small slim-bodied species of tetra.
-This fish will reach about 1.5 inches (4 cm) in length and will generally live 5 - 8 years in the aquarium, though may even live up to 10 years.
-It is similar in appearance to the Cardinal Tetra with its horizontal stripe that seems to glow, but is a distinctly different fish.
+The Neon Tetra is a small, slim-bodied species of tetra.
+This fish will reach about 1.5 inches (4 cm) in length and will generally live 5 to 8 years in the aquarium, though it may live up to 10 years.
+It is similar in appearance to the Cardinal Tetra with its horizontal stripe that seems to glow, but these are distinctly different fish.

-They can readily be identified, with each fish having a very beautiful red stripe next to an an electric blue neon stripe.
-The difference is that the red stripe on the Neon Tetra runs only halfway up the body while it runs the full length of the body on the Cardinal Tetra.
+Both tetras have a very beautiful red stripe next to an electric blue neon stripe.
+However, the red stripe only runs halfway up the body on the Neon Tetra but the full length of the body on the Cardinal Tetra.

 Size of fish - inches: 1.6 inches (3.99 cm)

-Lifespan: 10 years - The Neon Tetra can have a lifespan of up to 10 years, though generally they live about 5 - 8 years in the aquarium.
+Lifespan: 10 years - Neon Tetras can have a lifespan of up to 10 years though they generally live about 5 to 8 years in the aquarium.

 Fish Keeping Difficulty

-The Neon Tetra is a durable fish that is good for the beginner fish keeper.
-They are commercially bred in huge numbers, so are adaptable and will thrive in most well-maintained tanks.
-This fish is very hardy although it will be markedly more delicate in the first week or so after being introduced to a new tank.
-Hobbyists should also be aware of the incurable neon tetra disease.
+The Neon Tetra is a durable fish that is a good choice for the beginning fish keeper.
+They are commercially-bred in huge numbers, so they are adaptable and will thrive in most well-maintained tanks.
+This fish is very hardy in general but will be markedly more delicate in the first week or so after being introduced to a new tank.
+Hobbyists should also be aware of the incurable Neon Tetra disease.

-Since they are omnivorous the Neon Tetra will generally eat all kinds of small or finely ground foods; live, fresh, and flake.
-To keep a good balance give them a high quality flake food everyday.
+Since they are omnivorous, Neon Tetras will generally eat all kinds of small or finely ground foods--live, fresh, and flake.
+To keep a good balance, give them a high quality flake food every day.
 Feed brine shrimp (either live or frozen) or blood worms as a treat.
 These tetras like several feedings a day, but offer only what they can consume in 3 minutes or less at each feeding.